jmmadson/Mapping_Earthquakes/README.md

-# Mapping_Earthquakes
+# Mapping Earthquakes

-Basic Project Plan
-Purpose
+## Overview

-The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.
+The purpose of this project was to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.

-Tasks
-To complete this project, use a URL for GeoJSON earthquake data from the USGS website and retrieve geographical coordinates and the magnitudes of earthquakes for the last seven days.
-Then add the data to a map.

-Approach
-Your approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.
+To complete this project we used urls to retrieve GeoJSON earthquake data from the USGS website. using JavaScript and the D3.js library we pulled the coordinates and magnitudes from the data.
+Using the Leaflet library, we plotted the data on a Mapbox map through an API request and created the interactive map.
+We additionally added information for where the tectonic plates lie, and highlighted the major earthquakes (over 5.) with separate map options.

-Now that you have an overview of the project plan, let's set up a Mapbox account and get the API token you'll need to create geographical maps.